Orangetheory Franchise Cost: Investment, Royalties, Real Numbers

-Orangetheory has one of the highest investment requirements in boutique fitness.
+The Orangetheory franchise cost is one of the highest in boutique fitness.
 A single studio typically requires $560,000 to $1.5 million in total initial investment, with most new builds clustering around the $750,000 to $1.2 million range.

 The investment breakdown looks roughly like this for a typical mid-market new build: